 Search warrants often lead to arrests depending on what kind of evidence the police are able to discover.
 Only after evidence of a crime is found can law enforcement arrest the subject of the search warrant.
 However, law enforcement can detain persons inside a dwelling while they search for illegal items.

 It is important to note that law enforcement should only search the areas of the premises where the contraband could be found.
 For example, if you were accused of stealing a vehicle, this does not give law enforcement permission to check your entire home.
 If you believe that a police officer violated the scope of a search warrant, you should contact an experienced attorney as soon as possible.
 You may be able to argue that your rights were violated as part of an illegal search.

 To learn more about what to do after you were arrested on a warrant, you should continue reading and speak with our experienced Utah criminal defense lawyer.

 If You Are Concerned About a Warrant, Call Our Experienced Salt Lake City Criminal Defense Attorneys Today

-Whether you are facing a bench warrant or an arrest warrant, the best thing you can do to protect yourself and your rights is to contact a skilled criminal defense attorney like those at Overson Law, PLLC as soon as you learn the warrant has been issued.
+Whether you are facing a bench warrant or an arrest warrant, the best thing you can do to protect yourself and your rights to contact a skilled criminal defense attorney like those at Overson Law, PLLC, as soon as you learn the warrant has been issued.
 Our skilled legal team has extensive experience handling a wide range of warrant cases, and we would be pleased to work with on your case.
 You do not have to handle your arrest warrant or bench warrant matter alone.
 We will get to work right away to tell your side of the story and fight to bring the matter to a successful, positive conclusion.
-Call our office today at (801) 758-2287 for a free consultation.
+Call our office today at (801) 758-2328 for a free consultation.
 You may also contact our skilled legal team online to schedule your free case evaluation.